 Are Cherry Blossom and Plum Blossom the Same?

 Cherry blossoms come from cherry trees, and plum blossoms come from plum trees.
-The blossoms differ in other ways, too.
+The flowers differ in other ways, too.
 For example, plum blossom petals and buds are rounder in shape, while cherry blossom petals and buds are more ovate.
-Additionally, only one plum blossom flower on each stem, while cherry blossoms have several flowers per individual stem.
+Additionally, only one plum blossom flower grows on each stem, while several cherry blossoms grow on each stem.

 Plum Blossom Meaning – The Final Word